htcondor/htcondor/docs/automated-workflows/dagman-completion.rst

 '''''''''''''

 #.
 If multiple DAG input files are provided on the :tool:`condor_submit_dag`
-   command line, a single Rescue DAG encompasing all of the input DAG's is generated.
+   command line, a single Rescue DAG encompassing all of the input DAG's is generated.
 The primary DAG (first DAG specified in the command line) will be used as the base of the Rescue DAG name.
 #.
 A DAG file that contains DAG splices also only produces a single Rescue DAG